openenclave/openenclave/docs/GettingStartedDocs/install_oe_sdk-Ubuntu_16.04.md

 > package which is necessary for performing remote attestation in Azure.
 A general
 > implementation for using Intel DCAP outside the Azure environment is coming soon.

-Note: If you wish to make use of the Open Enclave CMake package, please install cmake and [follow the instructions here](cmake/sdk_cmake_targets_readme.md).
+Note: If you wish to make use of the Open Enclave CMake package, please install CMake and [follow the instructions here](/cmake/sdk_cmake_targets_readme.md).

 ### 4. Verify the Open Enclave SDK install